Commercial

 What is the best place to start with Hikvision if the buyer is new to the range?

-Start by deciding which branch of the project is driving the purchase.
-If it is new CCTV cabling and strong analytics, begin with Hikvision IP cameras and NVRs.
-If it is coax reuse, begin with Turbo HD.
-If it is controlled entry, visitor verification, or alarms, move straight into those ecosystems rather than trying to force everything through the CCTV lens first.
+Start by working out what the site actually needs first.
+If it is a new CCTV install with PoE cabling and stronger analytics, begin with Hikvision IP cameras and NVRs.
+If it is mainly about reusing existing coax, start with Turbo HD.
+If the real job is controlled entry, visitor verification, or alarms, it usually makes more sense to begin there rather than trying to make every decision through the CCTV side first.

 -